Description of Responsibilities

 As the governing body of the University, the Board of Trustees exercises jurisdiction in all matters except those for which it has delegated authority to the President of the University, other officers, or agencies of the University.

 The Board of Trustees meets every other month, generally on a Thursday.
 Meeting locations are rotated through the three University of Illinois universities: Urbana-Champaign, Chicago, and Springfield.
 The beginning of each meeting depends upon the location; meetings typically begin at 8:00 a.m. unless announced otherwise.

-Trustees are expected to meaningfully participate, in person, in all meetings of the board.
-Trustees are also expected to meaningfully participate in appointed committee assignments.
+Trustees are expected to actively participate in all meetings of the board, and expected to fully participate in appointed committee and University-related organization board assignments.

 Membership of the Board